 An ideal approach could both expand the Renesas customer base on the one hand while fostering future business from a very early stage on the other.
 The answer is a convenient online portal, satisfying regional and global legal requirements, including legal checks, export control enforcement, nondisclosure agreements (NDAs), and software evaluation license agreements, in addition to providing guidance for device selection, development ecosystem, and download links for technical documentation.
 Moreover, the sale of samples and shipment of tools have presented some barriers to entry for quick and easy customer support if a Renesas sales account was not yet created for a new customer.
 In such cases, the infrastructure had to be established manually and, in many cases, such customers were referred to the support of a 3rd party distributor.
 While this allowed the support system to function, it transferred not only the support responsibility but the sales traceability and control of such project opportunities to a 3rd party.

-The main functionality and content of the ETS portal is:
+The main functionality and content of the ETS portal are:

 Directions for use are described below.